m5stack/Core2-for-AWS-IoT-Kit/README.md

 This project is used in the [AWS IoT EduKit — Cloud Connected Blink](https://edukit.workshop.aws/en/blinky-hello-world.html) tutorial.
 It is a blinky LED demo that uses the on-board secure element for provisioning the device to AWS IoT and a FreeRTOS task to flash the on-board SK6812 LED bars.
 This example uses the [Espressif ported AWS IoT Device SDK for Embedded C](https://github.com/espressif/esp-aws-iot).
 Please follow the tutorial for usage.

 ### Smart Thermostat
 This project is used in the [AWS IoT EduKit — Smart Thermostat](https://edukit.workshop.aws/en/smart-thermostat.html) and [AWS IoT EduKit — Smart Spaces](https://edukit.workshop.aws/en/smart-spaces.html) tutorials.
-It is a demonstration that uses AWS IoT Device Shadow service to provide an example of a smart thermostat and how to update device states through the Device Shadow service.
+It is a demonstration that uses AWS IoT device shadow feature to provide an example of a smart thermostat and how to update device states through the device shadow feature.
 This example uses the [Espressif ported AWS IoT Device SDK for Embedded C](https://github.com/espressif/esp-aws-iot).
 Please follow the tutorial for usage.

 ### Alexa for IoT-Intro (Beta)
 This project is used in the [AWS IoT EduKit — Intro to Alexa for IoT](https://edukit.workshop.aws/en/intro-to-alexa-for-iot.html) tutorial.
 It contains several Alexa for AWS IoT (AIA) features including english "Alexa" wake word detection, smart home device, audio player and others.
 Please follow the tutorial for usage.
 This is preview software based on the [ESP-VA-SDK](https://github.com/espressif/esp-va-sdk), and is not a stable port.

 ## Support
+To get support with AWS IoT EduKit, post your question in the [content repo's discussions](https://github.com/aws-samples/aws-iot-edukit-tutorials/discussions).
-For issues with the AWS IoT EduKit content or this repo, please [submit an issue](https://github.com/m5stack/Core2-for-AWS-IoT-EduKit/issues) to this repository.
+For issues with the AWS IoT EduKit this repo, please [submit an issue](https://github.com/m5stack/Core2-for-AWS-IoT-EduKit/issues) to this repository.